Winner Jumalon: Work

 The dialogue of Jumalon's work features spaces he inhabits or inhabited.
 These spaces include Zamboanga, his childhood home; Laguna, where he was a Philippine government scholar; and Quezon City, where he studied fine arts in UP.

-Juamlon said that these spaces seem to be about his identity as well.
-Art cohabits a relation with spaces, and people as well, including teachers and friends who have allowed him to evolve, and share the life he has lived with them.
-He talks about his art as a matter of ideas that come from these everyday encounters with the world.
-And at this point, it is this art that seems to define him as a person who relates to his surroundings as well.
-Jumalon finds inspiration in anything and everything—a candy wrapper, a moment, debris.
-He takes much from the past and speaks of it in the present, where nostalgia doesn’t necessarily mean memory as it does an assertion of what remains relevant and real across time.
-Jumalon begins with ideas and challenges himself to transform them into a visual form—the only one he feels is powerful enough to carry his message.
-The materials to use, and the ways in which they will be utilized, are all part of the concept.
-They enjoin together after the decision is made that an idea is worth its value in paint and hard work.
-The challenge to Jumalon has been the creation of something powerful and interesting.
-This beauty can represent the kind of life he sees and loves and knows.
-Jumalon finds solace in the urban spaces he occupies and imagines this space as distinctly pregnant with meaning and ideas and visual possibilities.
-At most, it is a rendering of the contemporary, fast-paced lives we live by someone who now knows the identity and the owning of his space(s), and has chosen to live among us.
+Jumalon says that these spaces are connected to his identity.
+His relationship with art developed with his connection with the people and places around him.
+Teachers, friends and everyday moments have shaped the life he has lived.
+His work evolves from these encounters.
+In this specific sense, the art is not separate from his surroundings, but becomes a way of understanding and responding to them instead.

+Jumalon finds inspiration in almost anything around him, a passing moment of time, a piece of debris or a potted plant.
+He draws from the past but brings it into the present.
+This makes him not treat nostalgia simply as memory, but as a way of noticing what continues to remain relevant.
+He often begins with an idea and then challenges himself to translate into a visual form capable of carrying it.
+The material he chooses and the way they are used are all part of that specific process.
+Once the idea is proven worth of pursuing, paint, material, and hard work becomes the means through which it begins to take shape.

+For Jumalon, the process involves developing an idea and exploring how it can be expressed visually.
+The work draws from everyday environments around him, specifically the urban spaces he inhabits and incorporates their objects, textures and visual elements.
+These surroundings provide both subject matter and context for the work.
+Through this approach, he connects his observations of everyday life with the materials and forms used to construct his pieces.

 Back in his native land, he painted mostly colorful self-portraits.
 It came to pass, he started using a layering technique, and drawing faces over faces, an observation perhaps, watching fellow students with their diverse individuality go under guises just to create that harmony.

 Spending his high school life in Laguna has been still artistically inclined having visual arts as his major.
 His paintings were done in subdued earth colors.

 He was then living in a mountain where his school is located, learning the rigors of the academic world.

-Now, he lives alone, playing with wide spaces and abstract figures, graffiti, and black scratches on white background.
-He sees blunt black and white, anonymous, his insight of urbanity.
+Later works played with wide spaces and abstract figures, graffiti, and black scratches on white background.